florentsolt/photos/README.md

 What is it ?
 ============

-* A simple sinatra webapp to display photo streams from flickr or zip files.
+* A simple sinatra webapp to display photo albums from flickr or zip files.
 * Stats module included (from Flickr and Google Analytics).
-* Everything stored in Redis or on the filesystems.
+* Everything stored on the filesystems.

 Why and when use it ?
 =====================

 * When you want to publish via your own server
-* When you want to merge different photo streams in one gallery
+* When you want to merge different photo sets in one album
 * When only want to ask from your friends a zip file
 * When you want to gather stats from Flickr and Google Analytics in one place
 * When you want an optimized photo gallery, even for phones and tablets